-Regulation of 14-3-3 by Phosphorylation: Phosphorylation is the first post-translational modification and affects nearly one-third of all proteins in the cell (Gough and Foley, 2010).
-And can regulate the function 14-3-3 in a number of different ways.
+of Regulation 14-3-3 bv Phosphorylation: Phosphorylation first is the post-translational modification and affects nearly one-third of all proteins in the cell (Gough and Foley, 2010).
+And can regulate the function14-3-3 in a number of different ways.
 First, it can be accomplished by regulating the changes in content 14-3-3.
 It was found that over expression of 14-3-3 is accompa- Nied by increase in total activity Raf-1 and reduction in protein kinase C activity (Fu et al., 2000).
 This can lead to the evolution of oncological diseases and is associated with the serious damage DNA by the p53-dependent induction of 14-3-3s synthesis.
 Second, certain isoforms of 14-3-3 are caspase substrates hydrolyzed protein is limited to some isoforms of 14-3-3 leads to the liberation of proteins proapoptotic (Bad and Bax), which led to the initiation of apoptosis (Won et al., 2003).
 Third, 14-3-3 is subject to the changes after the various transport.
 For example, acetylation of Lys residues of 14-3-3 involved in pillar binding may significantly affect the protein-protein interactions (Choudhary et al., 2009).
-It also contains 14-3-3 on a number of locations proteins phosphorylated by various protein kinases for example,
+It also contains proteins 14-3-3 on a number of locations phosphorylated by various protein kinases for example,